chjch/LAA4356/tutorials/4-raster_analysis_design.md

 The Extent section describes the rectangle or boundary containing the raster dataset.
-The top, bottom, left, and right coordinates of the rectangle are listed in the same spatial reference units in which the raster is stored.
+The _top_, _bottom_, _left_, and _right_ coordinates of the rectangle are
+listed in the same spatial reference units in which the raster is stored.

 ### 2.2 Spatial Reference